Motorway service area

 Now the land is privately owned, the definition of a service area is that there must be a traffic signs agreement in place between the highway authority and the landowner.
 This causes a problem for enthusiasts because, in the UK, road signs are very inconsistent.

 Sometimes small petrol stations will be told they don't qualify, sometimes they will be told they can have signs because there are no services nearby, sometimes they'll ask for signs and get them even though they clearly don't qualify and sometimes they'll get signs even when they didn't ask.
 That's not to mention the cases where different signs to normal have been used, such as replacing services with "hotel", "local facilities" or "rest area".

 To the casual road user, everything is simple.
 To enthusiasts, trying to count how many services is impossible because there are too many jokers in the pack.
 However for highway authorities and landowners it creates a constant battle over what does and doesn't qualify.

-Motorway services must provide the following facilities 24 hours a day:
+Motorway service areas must provide the following facilities 24 hours a day: